sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting-sensu.md

 Frequently, Sensu staff or community members may ask you to print your configuration.
 It's fairly easy to print the configuration for your Sensu deployment:

 **Sensu Core**:
-`$ /opt/sensu/bin/sensu-client --print_config | tee sensu-core-config.json`
+`/opt/sensu/bin/sensu-client --print_config | tee sensu-core-config.json`

 **Sensu Enterprise**
-`$ sudo -u sensu java -jar /usr/lib/sensu-enterprise/sensu-enterprise.jar -c /etc/sensu/config.json -d /etc/sensu/conf.d --print_config | tee se-config.json`
+`sudo -u sensu java -jar /usr/lib/sensu-enterprise/sensu-enterprise.jar -c /etc/sensu/config.json -d /etc/sensu/conf.d --print_config | tee se-config.json`

 This command will result in output that will list the entire configuration for your Sensu deployment.
 This can be especially useful when comparing the configuration that Sensu is aware of, versus the configuration living on-disk.
 If the values of a particular file differ from what you're expecting, then see the next section for how to proceed.